Kwirtz/novelpy/docs/source/indicators.rst

    Compute novelty score for every paper for the focal_year based on Foster et al. 2015

-   :param str collection_name: Name of the collection or the json file containing the variable.
+   :param str collection_name: Name of the collection or the JSON file containing the variable.
-   :param str id_variable: Name of the key which value give the identity of the document.
+   :param str id_variable: Name of the key whose value gives the document's identity.
-   :param str year_variable: Name of the key which value is the year of creation of the document.
+   :param str year_variable: Name of the key whose value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest.
    :param int focal_year: The year to start the accumulation of co-occurence matrices.
-   :param int starting_year: The accumulation of co-occurence starting at year starting_year.
+   :param int starting_year: The accumulation of co-occurrence starting at year starting_year.
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
+   :param str client_name: Mongo URI if the data are hosted on a MongoDB instead of a JSON file
    :param str db_name: Name of the MongoDB.
    :param str community_algorithm: The name of the community algorithm to be used.
    :param bool density: If True, save an array where each cell is the score of a combination.
 If False, save only the percentile of this array